 Thus, looking at macro-level quantities provides a platform for developing an explanation of the stability of SGS and their evolution into a core-halo structure from a distinctive higher-level perspective.
-As stressed by Chavanis (2006, §4.4) and Katz (2003, §2.4, §3.3) the results we obtain with these methods are compatible with the results obtained via kinetic theory and numerical methods and thus are in principle derivable also from that more detailed lower-level perspective.
+As stressed by Chavanis (2006b, §4.4) and Katz (2003, §2.4, §3.3) the results we obtain with these methods are compatible with the results obtained via kinetic theory and numerical methods and thus are in principle derivable also from that more detailed lower-level perspective.
 Hence we have at least two distinct dimensions of descriptions and explanations working at the same time, one characteristically statistical mechanical and the other thermodynamic, in the sense of being coarse-grained with respect to micro-variables and e.g. distribution functions.
 This shows how Katz's approach adheres to points (I)-(II) of minimal thermodynamics.

-Concerning (III), we can point out that these higher-level descriptions and explanations are partly autonomous from the statistical level: they are based on a diagram obtained by maximizing statistical entropy and so the $(E,\beta)$ description is derived from the statistical mechanical description, but Katz's explanation of instability is purely expressed in terms of the behaviour of these macro-quantities independently from their underpinning.
-Relating this point to the literature on inter-level relations in science, this type of independence from the micro-level could be framed in terms of emergent behaviour, in a sense of emergence compatible with reduction, as these descriptions are in principle derivable.
-It could be classified as 'coarse-grained emergence':
+Concerning (III), we point out that these higher-level descriptions and explanations are partly autonomous from the statistical level: they are based on a diagram obtained by maximizing statistical entropy and so the $(E,\beta)$ description is derived from the statistical mechanical description, but Katz's explanation of instability is purely expressed in terms of the behaviour of these macro-quantities independently from their underpinning.
+Relatedly, these explanations can be novel in the sense of §5.1 for the reasons given in the previous paragraph: introducing the minimal thermodynamic description in terms of state variables allows for building new models of SGS and a novel dimension of explanations for SGS behaviour on top of the kinetic theory level and the ensemble level.
+Relating this point to the literature on inter-level relations in science, this type of independence from the micro-level and novelty could be framed as emergent behaviour, in a sense of emergence compatible with reduction, as these descriptions are in principle derivable.